Vaporesso Xros Product Recall - leaking pods December 21 2020

 Thank you to the customers who brought leaking XROS pods to our attention, because of your feedback we were able to advocate for a product recall and are happy to report that Vaporesso is rectifying the situation.

-Today (December 21, 2020) were were notified that Vaporesso has issued a product recall on select XROS Kits and Xros Replacement Pods.
+December 21, 2020 we were notified that Vaporesso had issued a product recall on select XROS Kits and Xros Replacement Pods.
 The recalled pods are the ones with the metal cylinder in the fill port.
-If you have experienced leaking pods, please let us know.
+If you have experienced leaking pods, please contact the store you purchased them from.
 Do not throw out leaking pods.
 Unfortunately we are only able to replace pods if you still have the faulty ones (used or unused ones) or a sales receipt listing XROS pods between November 6 and December 21, 2020.
 If you purchased leaking pods from us and do not have a copy of the receipt or pods, contact Stacey at email@example.com with the date and transaction total (i.e. from your debit or credit card statement).
 We will do our best to assist you through the Vaporesso recall process.

 We have removed all recalled items from our inventory as of December 21, 2020.
 Any items currently listed on our website or sold after this date are not part of the product recall.

 PLEASE NOTE: Thunderbird Vapes is a retail store in Vancouver BC.
 We are a vendor of Vaporesso products but are not their distributor.
 If you purchased faulty pods outside of the recall window from another vendor, please contact them directly.
 As of February 2021 we finalized our recalled products.